1.7 WHAT IS NOT EVIDENCE

 In reaching your verdict, you may consider only the testimony and exhibits received into evidence.
 Certain things are not evidence, and you may not consider them in deciding what the facts are.
 I will list them for you:

-(1) Arguments and statements by lawyers are not evidence.
+1. Arguments and statements by lawyers are not evidence.
 The lawyers are not witnesses.
-What they have said in their opening statements, [will say in their] closing arguments, and at other times is intended to help you interpret the evidence, but it is not evidence.
+What they [may say] [have said] in their opening statements, closing arguments and at other times is intended to help you interpret the evidence, but it is not evidence.
 If the facts as you remember them differ from the way the lawyers have stated them, your memory of them controls.

-(3) Testimony that has been excluded or stricken, or that you have been instructed to disregard, is not evidence and must not be considered.
-In addition sometimes testimony and exhibits are received only for a limited purpose; when I [give] [have given] a limiting instruction, you must follow it.
+3. Testimony that is excluded or stricken, or that you [are] [have been] instructed to disregard, is not evidence and must not be considered.
+In addition some evidence [may be] [was] received only for a limited purpose; when I [instruct] [have instructed] you to consider certain evidence only for a limited purpose, you must do so and you may not consider that evidence for any other purpose.

-(4) Anything you may have seen or heard when the court was not in session is not evidence.
+4. Anything you may [see or hear] [have seen or heard] when the court was not in session is not evidence.
 You are to decide the case solely on the evidence received at the trial.

 With regard to the bracketed material in paragraph 3, select the appropriate bracket depending on whether the instruction is given at the beginning or at the end of the case.
-See also Instruction 1.6 (What Is Evidence).
+See also Instruction 1.8 (Evidence for Limited Purpose).